-- 1. rejects revealed religion, including the miracles in the Bible - 2. a priori arguments: based on reason Enlightment's legacy - a.
-Arguments based on reason have traditionally begun either with the necessity of a first cause or with the idea of a perfect being - b.
-Arguments based on evidence are the natural religion arguments - 3. in Deism, God is regarded as the first cause, who created world in accordance with immutable laws - a. but does not intervene in his creation - b.
+- rejects revealed religion, including the miracles in the Bible - a priori arguments: based on reason Enlightment's legacy

+Arguments based on reason have traditionally begun either with the necessity of a first cause or with the idea of a perfect being - in Deism, God is regarded as the first cause, who created world in accordance with immutable laws - a. but does not intervene in his creation - b.
 God did the job right the first time and does not need to perform miracles - c. to appeal to miracles was thought to be not only unscientific but demeaning of God